-‘Patients may be visited by their friends on Sundays Tuesdays & Fridays from 2.30pm to 3.30pm’ reads the mahogany plaque on the wall, providing a poignant clue as to the Exeter Hotel du Vin’s past history and a reminder of how relevant this is today as we are in the midst of this COVID-19 health crisis.
+‘Patients may be visited by their friends on Sundays Tuesdays & Fridays from 2.30pm to 3.30pm’ reads the mahogany plaque on the wall, providing a poignant clue as to the Exeter Hotel du Vin has great past history and a reminder of how relevant this is today as we are in the midst of this COVID-19 health crisis.

 As a former Eye Infirmary and a temporary war hospital during the First World War for the sick and wounded soldiers, this is the newest property in the Hotel du Vin’s extensive portfolio of hotels within in the UK.
 Hotels that are set within historical buildings are sometimes presented with a challenge in terms of striking the correct balance between retaining the features of it’s heritage with the corporate branding of a hotel.

 It’s 10am on a Sunday morning and my phone rings.
 It’s Kamran, the owner of a very sleek and shiny black Mercedes Benz E Class, who is calling me to say that he has just arrived to drop off his car for the start of my car hire.
 You haven’t misread the last sentence!
 Yes, the owner of a new Mercedes has arrived to drop of his car for the purpose of my car hire to Devon.
 This brilliant concept is managed by Turo, the world’s largest car sharing marketplace; it allows the car owner to earn money by sharing their car whenever they’re not using it.